github/docs/content/osmand/map/map-styles-and-parameters.md

 ### Map magnifier

 This setting helps to change magnifier of the map.
+It is applicable for raster & vector maps.
+For raster maps it applies a magnifying effect, so text labels look bigger or smaller.
+For vector maps it provides a more or less detailed map, if you put it to a low value it will produce a noisy / slow map.
 You can choose this setting by long-click to "+" or "-" button on the screen or:

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.configure_map %} → {% data variables.android-values.map_widget_map_rendering %} → {% data variables.android-values.map_magnifier %}